dark logo watermark

 • lactose intolerant (no dairy products)

-Do I need a Health Certificate to climb Mount Kilimanjaro?
+Do I need a health certificate to climb Mount Kilimanjaro?

 We strongly recommend seeing your local travel doctor for a full medical checkup prior to travelling to Tanzania for the Mount Kilimanjaro Trek.
 Trekking in general, especially at altitude can expose you to health risks and pre-existing medical conditions might get worse at altitude.